den-materials/advanced-debugging/README.md

 node --inspect --inspect-brk app.js
 ```

+Wait for it to fire up.
+This is where it gets a little tricky.

+1. Type `about:inspect` into your Chrome Address bar
+2. Click "Open dedicated DevTools for Node"
+3. Execution is paused on the first line.
+Hit the play button.
-Wait for it to fire up, then open two tabs in Chrome: `localhost:3000/candies` and `about:inspect`.
-You should see the app in localhost, and in the other, click "Open dedicated DevTools for Node".
-You should see something similar to the regular Chrome Dev Tools.
+4. Go to `localhost:3000/candies` in Chrome.

+In the Node Inspector, you should see something similar to the regular Chrome Dev Tools.
 Make sure you're in the "Sources" tab, click "file://" and expand those directories to see the files relevant to your Node server.

 #### *Note*